 - There will be 17 fluid stations staffed by cheering volunteers from local schools, service clubs, and community groups.

-- Flavor and brand of electrolyte replenisher fluid available on the course will be announced shortly.
+- Flavor and brand of electrolyte replenisher fluid available on the course are available HERE.

 - GU Energy Gel will be provided at 4 locations on course.

 - GU supplies and flavors will vary.
 If you are dependent on nutrition supplements like these, be sure to carry your own.

 - Medical assistance provided by UC Davis Children’s Hospital will be available at all Relay exchange areas and most fluid stations as well as the finish line.

 - Portable toilets will be located at each fluid station and relay exchange zone along the course.